 Thailand Brain Bee

-Panyarat High School will again be the host of the National Brain Bee in Thailand for 2026.
+n August of 2025, Panyarat High School hosted the first ever national-level Brain Bee in Thailand!
 The Thailand National Brain Bee is an in-person neuroscience competition for high school students and is approved by the International Brain Bee (IBB) as Thailand’s national-level competition.
-The winner of the Thailand National Brain Bee will represent the country at the IBB World Championship, competing alongside 40+ national champions from around the world.
+The winner of the Thailand National Brain Bee qualifies to represent the country at the IBB World Championship, competing alongside 40+ national champions from around the world.
+Stay tuned for announcements regarding the 2026 Thailand National Brain Bee.

 This inclusive event welcomes all high school students in Thailand, regardless of nationality, race, ethnicity, gender, sex, religion, or orientation.